etdds/redditQuoteBot/README.md

 Contains a log of all replies which have been sent (or just logged if `reply_to_comments` is set to false).
 These are generally matches with a score above `reply_threshold`.

+#### Banned Subreddit Section

+Contains a list of subreddits which the bot thinks it is banned from.
+This is determined by receiving a forbidden exception when trying to post a reply.

 ```json
 {
     "records": {